 Notifications: The student will be notified in writing when placed on academic probation (note that e-mail communication is considered to be "in writing").
 The notification will include the start and end dates of the probation, a statement regarding funding support during probation, a clear statement of the reason(s) for the decision and conditions for returning to satisfactory standing, and the options for appeal.
 The student may request a meeting with the graduate/program chair to discuss the notification.
-A copy of this notification will be placed in the student's file and IDP, and submitted to the Department chair, College of Pharmacy Student Affairs Program Manager, College of Pharmacy Associate Dean for Research and Graduate Education and Rackham OARD before the probationary period begins.
+A copy of this notification will be placed in the student's file and IDP, and submitted to the Department chair, College of Pharmacy Student Affairs Program Manager,

+College of Pharmacy Associate Dean for Research and Graduate Education and Rackham OARD before the probationary period begins.
 At the end of the probationary period, academic progress will be reviewed.

 Option to appeal academic probation: A student may appeal the probation decision, including the conditions of the probation.
 The appeal must be submitted to the Associate Dean for Research and Graduate Education within five business days of receiving the written notice and may be sent electronically or delivered to the Executive Assistant for the Associate Dean for Research and Graduate Education of the College of Pharmacy.
 The letter to the Associate Dean should specify what is being appealed, and why appeal consideration should be given.
 The Department chair should be notified of the appeal.
-The Associate Dean for Research and Graduate Education will then review the appeal and present it to the Executive Committee members for review and consideration at the next scheduled Executive Committee meeting.
+The Associate Dean for Research and Graduate Education at the next scheduled Executive Committee meeting.
 Students and/or representation at the meeting are not permitted unless requested by the Committee.
 A notice will be sent to the student with the decision of the Executive Committee.
 The decision of the Executive Committee is final.